Director, Conservation Programs

 Manager, Administration and Development

 Eze Ajali holds a Bachelors in Microbiology and a Masters in Petroleum Engineering.
 He has volunteered in SMACON since 2019 in the areas of logistics, procurement and administration, and joined SMACON fully in 2021.
 He currently oversees SMACON activities in Benin, and implements management systems to improve workflows and staff productivity at SMACON.
 Eze also contributes to our long-term strategic goals through fund-raising and managing donor expectations.

 Manager, Community Engagement and Research

 Inieke Udokang has been a bat conservationist since her undergraduate thesis project on the roosting behavior of fruit bats in southern Nigeria.
 She has a bachelor's in Zoology and a master's in Ecology and Environmental Biology.
 As the Community Engagement and Research Manager at SMACON, Inieke protects bat habitat with community members living on the boundaries of protected areas in southeastern Nigeria.

 Manager, Community Education

 Elizabeth Usen is a Plant ecologist and Teaching Assistant at the the Akwa Ibom state University.
 She is an alumnus of the Tropical Biology Association field course (2016/Kirindy).
-She is interested in tropical forest ecology and conservation, and explores ways to better engage the public on science through her writing.
-As a consultant at SMACON she brings her experience from social media engagement and local people interaction.
+Elizabeth is interested in tropical forest ecology and conservation, and explores ways to better engage the public on science through her writing.
+As a consultant at SMACON she brings her experience from social media engagement and working with local people.